pachyderm/pachyderm/doc/fundamentals/spouts.md

 ```

 ### Write the outer file loop
-Here we open a tar stream
-into the directory we opened above,
+Here we open a tar stream into the directory we opened above,
-so that Pachyderm can place files
-into the output repo.
+so that Pachyderm can place files into the output repo.
 For clarity's sake,
-we'll omit the message-processing loop
-inside this file loop.
+we'll omit the message-processing loop inside this file loop.
-The `err` variable is used
-in the message-processing loop
-for errors reading from the stream
-and writing to the directory.
+The `err` variable is used in the message-processing loop for errors reading from the stream and writing to the directory.
-The stream is opened
-at the top of the loop
-and should be closed
-at the bottom.
+The stream is opened at the top of the loop and should be closed at the bottom.
 In this case,
-it'll be closed
-after a message is processed.
+it'll be closed after a message is processed.
+The commit is finished after the file stream closes.
+(The `defer tw.Close()` is wrapped in an anonymous function to control when it gets run;
+it'll run after all the code in the anonymous function is finished,
+but before it returns.)
+Think of the `tw.Close()` as a `FinishCommit()`.

 ```Go
 	// this is the file loop